Spjak/DungeonsAndMarkdown/README.md

 * Images and external links may not render properly in the preview, due to sandbox limitations.

 ## Release Notes
+### 1.0.0

+- Added more than 30 snippets for extended Markdown syntax elements
+- Added documentation and link to home page
+- Bug fixes
 ### 0.1.0

 - Preview window now live updates as markdown file is edited